karangoel16/BIG_DATA/README.md

-Libraries needed to run this code
+Libraries needed to run this project
 * nltk
 * tensorflow
 * gzip